bytex-solutions/snamp/docs/connectors/wmq-connector.md

 2. With `log:exception-display`.
 Following message should not be presented in the log:
 ```
-com.bytex.snamp.connectors.wmq.MQConnectorActivator$WMQJavaClassesNotInstalled: WebSphere MQ classes for Java are not installed into OSGi environment
+com.bytex.snamp.connector.wmq.MQConnectorActivator$WMQJavaClassesNotInstalled: WebSphere MQ classes for Java are not installed into OSGi environment
 ```

 ## Connection String